SaadAhmad123/xOrca/README.md

-> For a comprehensive understanding of this project, kindly visit the [Github repository](https://github.com/SaadAhmad123/xOrca).
+> For a comprehensive understanding/ documentation of this project, kindly visit the [Github repository](https://github.com/SaadAhmad123/xOrca).
 You can also delve into the specifics by accessing the [project's documentation](https://saadahmad123.github.io/xOrca/), where you'll find detailed Typedocs.

 > Note: This is called **xOrca** which is a derived from word **xOrchestrator** because this library build on top of [xstate@5.\*](https://stately.ai/docs/quick-start)